-Section 19.
+Section 20.
 Investigation and Disclosure.

-In order to protect the interests and goals of PIABA, and to maintain the highest standards and expectations described in these Bylaws, the PIABA Membership Committee may, at any time, request disclosure of the information and data related to the past or present legal representation by a Member or a prospective Member or a Member’s or a prospective Member’s law firm of broker- dealers or other securities industry participants, or information and data related to a complaint or concern about a Member’s speech or conduct, for the purposes of determining compliance or non- compliance with the provisions of Article IV, Section 3; whether a Member should be censured or a Member’s privileges should be suspended or restricted under Article IV, Section 14 or 15; or whether a Member’s Membership should be terminated or suspended pursuant to Article IV, Sections 13 or 16.
+In order to protect the interests and goals of PIABA, and to maintain the highest standards and expectations described in these Bylaws, the PIABA Membership Committee may, at any time, request disclosure of the information and data related to the past or present legal representation by a Member or a prospective Member or a Member’s or a prospective Member’s law firm of broker- dealers or other securities industry participants, or information and data related to a complaint or concern about a Member’s speech or conduct, for the purposes of determining compliance or non- compliance with the provisions of Article IV, Section 3; whether a Member should be censured or a Member’s privileges should be suspended or restricted under Article IV, Section 16 or 17; or whether a Member’s Membership should be terminated or suspended pursuant to Article IV, Section 19.
 Information and data requested may include, without limitation, the names of the persons or entities represented, case names and case numbers, case forums, names of opposing counsel, number of hours expended or expected to be expended, and such other information as is necessary to make a fair and complete determination concerning a Member’s or prospective Member’s Membership status , eligibility, or whether a Member may be in violation of any of PIABA’s adopted policies or Bylaws.
 The Membership Committee, the Executive Committee and the Board may draw inferences from the information provided pursuant to this section and/or from the failure of a Member or prospective Member to provide any requested information.

 ARTICLE V